dikortis/LetsTalkETC/Episodes/Episode_15.md

 **Dr.Duncan Coutts:**
 sure so the
-interesting the thing that's really interesting to me is I go to yeah coming in coming in to help I ohk is that they have the ambition to do high assurance software which actually is very rare when I said you know people typically
+interesting the thing that's really interesting to me is I go to coming in coming in to help IOHK is that they have the ambition to do high assurance software which actually is very rare when I said you know people typically